 The second installment covers the remaining 15%.
 This installment is deposited into your account, less the factor’s fees, once the invoice is paid.
 This deposit settles the transaction for the invoice.

 Most companies factor their invoices in regular batches (e.g., weekly) rather than individually.
-This is easier to manage while also providing the machining company with ongoing financing.
+This method is easier to manage while also providing the machining company with ongoing financing.

-Read “What is factoring?” and “How does invoice factoring work?” to learn more.
+Read “What is Factoring?” and “How Does Invoice Factoring Work?” to learn more.

 4. Benefits of factoring

 While factoring plans have several benefits, there are four main reasons why companies use them.
-They are the following.
+They are the following:

-a) Improve cash flow quickly
+a) Improves cash flow quickly

 The main benefit of using factoring is that it can improve your cash flow quickly.
 Consequently, the lines can be used by machining and metalworking companies that need immediate financing.